PyrokinesisStudio/name-panel/README.md

 # item-panel
-Item panel add-on for blender.
+Item panel add-on for blender, with included batch naming tools.

 To install click download zip on the right